 How it was paid for

 Central Government provided the majority of funding.
 It supported general expenditure through the Revenue Support Grant (RSG).
-Other Government grants were received to support specific service areas, including the largest grant - Housing Benefits - at £15.32 million.
-The Authority reported £2.62million collectable income from the newly Business introduced Rates retention scheme.
-This is some £395k above original expectations but includes an accrual of £182k against future Business Rates income.
+Other Government grants were received to support specific service areas, including the largest grant - Housing Benefits - at $\pounds 15.32$ million.